AztecProtocol/build-system/README.md

 - Don't rebuild projects that haven't changed as part of a commit (analyse diffs between commits).
 - Allow fine or coarse grained control, of which file changes within a project, trigger a rebuild.
 - Stateless (apart from the source repository itself, and the target container registry).
+- Enable building on powerful (up to 64 core) EC2 spot instances.
+They're extremely cheap and powerful relative to Circle CI offerings.
 - Easy to follow build graph on Circle CI.
 - Deploy updated services only on a fully successful build of entire project.
 - No vendor lock-in (don't use vendor specific features).